 Deferred policy acquisition costs ("DAC") are principally commissions, premium taxes and underwriting expenses which are deferred.
 With the adoption of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 2010-26, Accounting for Costs Associated with Acquiring or Renewing Insurance Contracts, in 2012, the Company defers direct incremental costs associated with successful insurance contract acquisitions.
 Policy acquisition costs are principally commissions, premium taxes, marketing and underwriting expenses and the change in deferred policy acquisition costs that are charged to operations over the period in which the related premiums are earned.
 The Company utilizes investment income when assessing recoverability of deferred policy acquisition costs.
 A premium deficiency and a corresponding charge to income is recognized if the sum of the expected claims and claim adjustment expenses, unamortized acquisition costs and maintenance costs exceeds related unearned premiums and anticipated investment income.
-At December 31, 2014 and 2013, there was no premium deficiency that was required to be recognized.
+At December 31, 2015 and 2014, there was no premium deficiency that was required to be recognized.

-Information relating to these net deferred amounts, as of and for the years ended December 31, 2014 and 2013 is summarized as follows:
+Information relating to these net deferred amounts, as of and for the years ended December 31, 2015 and 2014 is summarized as follows:

-2014 2013
+- 2015 2014

-(Amounts in thousands)
+(Amounts in t thousands)

-Asset balance, beginning of period \$ 6,854 6,811
+Asset balance, beginning of period \$ 8,022 6,854

-Deferred commissions 22,937 21,189
+Deferred commissions 25,679 22,937

-Deferred premium taxes and marketing expenses 6,344 5,905
+Deferred premium taxes and marketing expenses 7,337 6,344

-Amortization (28,113) (27,051)
+Amortization (31,706) (28,113)

-Net change 1,168 43
+Net change 1,310 1,168

-Asset balance, end of period \$ 8,022 6,854
+Asset balance, end of period \$ 9,332 8,022